Hard Water Classic 2020 Ice-Fishing Tournament

 Silver Lake at Blackwell Forest Preserve in Warrenville

 Join Chicagoland’s largest ice-fishing tournament on Silver Lake at Blackwell Forest Preserve.
 Test your skills against hundreds of local anglers, and see if you land the big catch of the day.
 This year’s tournament promises fun competition and chances to win great prizes while enjoying some on-ice camaraderie.
-Check out our photos from last year's event.
+Check out our photos from our 2018 event.

 Online: $20.
 Register online.